jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       * Listed as a supporter for one year on all printed and digital materials for the Industry Leaders Roundtable program and Emerging Leaders.

-      * Logo on BWAF website, in the evening's program and on digital event materials.
+      * Logo on BWAF website, in the evening’s program and on digital event materials.
   - template: buttons-block
     button: